Holidaying In An EV – Our Guide For A UK Winter Road Trip

 This sleek car may have a minimalist interior, but design does not come before functionality.
 With a glass roof to provide extra headroom, a 15 inch touchscreen, UV protection, an immersive sound system, wireless smartphone charging and more, the Model Y offers kerb appeal without compromising on the user experience.

-The Tesla Model 3, the car that topped the charts in 2021 with 25,171 sales, moved down one place in 2022, registering only 19,071 sales in comparison to the Model Y’s 35,000+.
+The Tesla Model 3, the car that topped the charts in 2021 with 25,171 sales, is still a fantastic choice for a family EV.

 Auto Express states the car’s quality and practicality are comparable to the Model S. Also available in three models, It is alike the Model Y in terms of features, and though said to be ‘more affordable’ than Tesla’s Model S saloon and Model X SUV, prices range from £48,490 to £61,490.